 In language teaching, the approach shapes and influences how an instructor views language learning and language in general.
-Once an instructor has an idea of how they see the language learning experience it is necessary to actual develop a plan or method of teaching language.
+Once an instructor has an idea of how they see the language learning experience it is necessary to actually develop a plan or method of teaching language.

 Method design is the development of the actual curriculum for language teaching.
 Methods are practical applications of various learning theories of language.
 There are several major methods of language teaching from Grammar-Translation to Silent way.
-The purpose of this post is to provide an overview of how people have approach the design of a method.
+The purpose of this post is to provide an overview of how people have approached the design of a method.

 Consider the Objectives